RomadHolding/blockchain/README.md

  2. The transaction latency.
 There is a time when the transaction is issued and a time when the transaction is initially confirmed.
 The time difference between these two events is the latency.
 This tends to be a more objective measurement metric, however it is not exhaustive as well.
  3. The finality is when the transaction is closed, i.e. there are no means to cancel or rollback it.
 In fact one can only trust the transfer performed by, e.g. a smart-contract, when the transaction is finalized.

-The most balanced option about the DLT speed charateristics is in the article of Andrei Grigorean at Hackernoon [5]:
+The most balanced opinion about the DLT speed charateristics is in the article of Andrei Grigorean at Hackernoon [5]:
  1. "For small payments, merchants would probably accept a payment the moment the transaction is initially confirmed, provided that they have a reasonably high confidence the payment will be accepted eventually."
  2. However: "for large money transfers, the receiver of the funds would probably want to wait for the transaction to become irreversible.
 Or at least, enough time should pass until a probabilistic finality is reached."
  3. And here we see one of the biggest DLT problems: "...In the financial industry, institutions need to know, preferably as quickly as possible, whether they truly own certain assets.
 If a public distributed ledger technology (DLT) is used to store the ownership information, the institutions also need to be sure it will not be possible to revert a certain transaction, making them lose the ownership rights..."

 ## 1.2.
 Security
 The DLT security actually assumes the system is able to function correctly when some nodes are performing incorrectly.
 The incorrectness can be a consequence of:
-- the simple hardware or software errors, i.e the node is faulty;
+- the hardware or software errors, i.e the node is faulty;
 - the malicious intents, i.e. the node behaves maliciously;
 - the load factor, i.e. the node is overloaded either because of the software design mistakes or the malicious intents;
 - the DLT network segmentation, i.e. some nodes cannot see the other ones.